 Buildings are not just a piece of architectural wonders but it is the reflection of many hidden aspects of the past.
-If you are a travel enthusiast and ever plan to delve into the history of Pennsylvania in USA, then Philadelphia is the place to start from.
+If you are a travel enthusiast and ever plan to delve into the history of Pennsylvania in the USA, then Philadelphia is the place to start from.
 Founded in 1682, Philadelphia has played a crucial role within the American Revolution.
-You will be surprised to know Philadelphia has been the first capital of USA and is also an important educational, business and industrial hub.
-You will find a lot of emphases has been placed on the art and culture in the city.
+You will be surprised to know Philadelphia has been the first capital of the USA and is also an important educational, business, and industrial hub.
+You will find a lot of emphasis has been placed on the art and culture in the city.
 Philadelphia is often called “historic Philadelphia”.
-So without wasting any time further, let’s quickly check out the top 10 famous buildings in Philadelphia.
+So without wasting any time further, let’s quickly check out the top famous buildings in Philadelphia.
 As you check out these landmarks, take a look at the best Airbnbs and hotels with a pool for your upcoming stay!

 Located on Chesnut Street, Independence Hall is a UNESCO World Heritage Site.
 The building is of great historical importance as this place marks the birth of a new republic in the United States of America.
 The two important pillars of any nation are its independence and the constitution.
-Independence Hall is the place where the US achieved its independence, the Declaration of Independence took place inside this hall.
+This iconic Philadelphia building is the place where the US achieved its independence, the Declaration of Independence took place inside this hall.
 Also, the Constitution of the US was debated, formed and adopted in this building which marks the coming of the new era in the States.

 Address: 520 Chestnut St, Philadelphia, PA 19106, USA